yxtay/yxtay.github.io/_posts/2020-06-09-setting-jekyll-themes-on-github-pages.md

 This method requires that you make configuration changes at 2 locations:
 `Gemfile` and `_config.yml`.

-The following specifies and installs the RubyGem for the theme.
+The following specifies and installs the gem for the theme.

 ```ruby
 # Gemfile